NearlyTRex/Stem/uitoolkit/trunk/ReadMe.txt

 TODO:
 - Create UICheckBox, UIRadioGroup, UIEditText, UISlider, UIPopUpMenu, UIScrollingContainer
+ - Scroll/clip view renders to its own FBO?
+Need some facilities in Renderer.
+Maybe can just set up a clip region instead of an FBO.
+See https://www.khronos.org/opengl/wiki/Vertex_Post-Processing#User-defined_clipping
 - Figure out UIContainer subclasses
 - Come up with a way to make text rendering work in both pixel-exact and non-pixel-exact modes (appearance parameter?)
 - Make UIContainer_removeElement() safe for iteration